 - Oak Ridge National Laboratory Data Management for Data Providers

-If you are planning to publish the final version of your data in UTC Scholar, consider adding the following language to your DMP:
+If you are planning to publish the final version of your data in UTC Scholar, the university's institutional repository, please review Submission Guidelines for Research and Data as you draft your DMP or proposal.
+You may also consider adding the following language to your DMP:

 Please note that once researchers submit data to UTC Scholar there is a Library-mediated process to make changes.
 We recommend submitting final, reviewed copies that are ready for online publication to avoid mistakenly posting incomplete or unfinished work.